Xzandro/sw-exporter/README.md

 $ npm start
 ```

 And you are ready to develop.
+We use ESLint for linting so make sure there are no linting errors before you submit a PR please.